Jaswanthchandu/Task_06_Deep_Fake/README.md

 See [`source_script.md`](./source_script.md).
-Reused from my [Task 5](https://github.com/Jaswanthchandu/Task_05_Descriptive_Stats) coaching narrative (~40 seconds spoken), validated there against ground-truth statistics I computed myself.
-Note: an earlier, more polished draft read as obviously AI-authored (balanced "X, not Y" phrasing, parallel closers, em-dashes); I deliberately rewrote it in a looser spoken register so it would sound like a coach thinking out loud.
-That rewrite is itself a documented finding.
+Reused from my [Task 5](https://github.com/Jaswanthchandu/Task_05_Descriptive_Stats) coaching narrative (~40 seconds spoken), which I had already checked against statistics I calculated myself.
+I first wrote a more formal version of the script, but when I read it back it sounded like it was written by AI, so I rewrote it to sound more like a coach talking naturally.
+I mention this because how the script is written affects how believable the final voice sounds.

 ## Artifacts